isaacnmm/pestpolicy-hugo2XX/content/posts/best-antifouling-paint-for-fiberglass/index.md

 Importantly, Dicor is highly portable it comes with a comfortable handle grip and a simple knock out lid.

 For best performance, this paint should be applied in two layers intermittently (after five days).
 NB: Dicor will work best when used in coating fiberglass, steel, or wooden items.
 In fact, it will thrive nicely both in the fresh and salty water environment without defacing.
-Pros:
-- Best for all fiberglass RV roofing
-- Large container capacity 1 gallon /3.
-72 liters
-- Large area coverage 350 sq.
+Pros: - Best for all fiberglass RV roofing - Large container capacity 1 gallon /3.
+72 liters - Large area coverage 350 sq.

 ft. - Super bright and Impressive color arctic white - 100% acrylic resin coat - Forms a beautiful and flexible coat layer - Has sunlight reflection properties keeps interior cool - Easier to clean/wash dont stain clothes on contact - Relatively dense 10.
 34 pounds - Portable and comfortable handle grip - Work nicely in both fresh and salty water environment. - Durable and long-lasting - Easier to apply high flow and rollability

-Cons:
-- Not suitable for EPDM Rubber or TPO roofing
-- Require dry surface application
-- Needs double coat for effective performance
-- Irritates eyes on contact
+Cons: - Not suitable for EPDM Rubber or TPO roofing - Require dry surface application - Needs double coat for effective performance - Irritates eyes on contact

+> See Also: > Belt Sander for Deck

 ###  [3.
 Rust-Oleum 207012 Antifouling Flat Boat Paint Bottom - #3 Pick](https://www.amazon.com/dp/B000C0140S/?tag=p-policy-20)